by Texas Homesteader ~

 But what about those times when you might feel uncomfortable asking for your cloth wrappings to be returned?
 Well there are a couple of solutions for that too.

-But for some gifts the wrapping cloth can actually be part of the gift itself.
+But for some gifts the reusable wrapping cloth can actually be part of the gift itself.

-Bath-type gifts can be wrapped in new washcloths, hand towels or bath towels – whichever size is most appropriate.
-For instance, body spray can be wrapped in a new washcloth.
-Larger gifts can be wrapped in a hand towel or even bath towel.
+- Wrapping In Bath Towels – Bath-type gifts such as body spray or bubble bath can be wrapped in new washcloths, hand towels or bath towels – whichever size is most appropriate.

 They were wrapped furoshiki-style – the French press in a new blue/white kitchen towel and the coffee flavor samplers in a pair of matching dish cloths.